SansGuidon/bookmarks/README.md

 * [Slow Programming](https://slowprogramming.com/) - Programming has become a pursuit of profit over personal knowledge.
 The craft of programming has developed into a rapid rush to the finish line via bootcamps and brief tutorials.
 * [stanislaw/SoftwareDesignHeuristics](https://github.com/stanislaw/SoftwareDesignHeuristics) - heuristics found to be useful in software engineering practice.
 We call “heuristics” everything that helps us to write better code given we keep them in mind.
 * [Arnaud Lemaire](https://www.youtube.com/watch?v=bQfumbBN6YQ) - [Videos] :fr: [FR] (2019) Entre industrialisation et artisanat, le métier de développeur. | a very good and accurate talk of software craftsmanship
+* [Terraform Best Practices](https://www.terraform-best-practices.com/) - free book with most of best-practices and recommendations for Terraform users
+* [Anton Babenko](https://fosdem.org/2019/schedule/event/terraform_best_practices/) - [Videos] (2019) Codifying infrastructure with Terraform for the future | be aware of principles related to management of Terraform resources, Terraform modules best-practices and some CI/CD principles applicable to infrastructure management and deployments.

 ## Conferences
 > In Belgium